The FBI warns of the risk of extremist attacks after the search of the Trump mansion

 The White House has taken the threats – made especially on networks and forums – with great attention, with nerves on the surface after the experience of January 2021, with the serious disturbances caused by radical elements after Trump’s electoral defeat , whose culmination was the assault on the Capitol.

 On Twitter, extremist congresswoman Marjorie Taylor Greene accused Garland of corruption and called for defunding the FBI.
-Far-right channel Breitbar and former Trump aide Garrett Ziegler have come under fire for making the identity of the agents in charge of the Mar-a-Lago house search public on social media.
+The far-right channel Breitbar, and former Trump aide Garrett Ziegler, have been heavily criticized for making the identity of the agents in charge of the Mar-a-Lago search public on social media.
 As a consequence, some of them have already suffered threats and episodes of violent harassment.

 Incitement to riots has already materialized in several incidents across the country.
 Last week a Trump supporter was shot dead by police after trying to attack FBI agents in Cincinnati with an assault rifle.